 A: Refer to Geyer, M.A. and Swerdlow, N. R Measurement of Startle Response, Prepulse Inhibition, and Habituation in Current Protocols in Neuroscience (1998) 8.7.1-8.7.15 .

 A: The Standardization Unit provides a constant input to the SR-LAB software.
-This allows each chamber to be adjusted to remove any sensitivity variances.
-The Standardization unit establishes the reliability of the test stations (similar sensitivity among stations and over time), but reports relative values in millivolts.
+This allows each chamber to be adjusted to the same baseline response allowing comparison of test results between test stations..
+The Standardization Unit also establishes that test stations are reliable.

 A: First, construct your Trials using the commands from the software menu.
 Then, construct a Session Definition to control the Background level, the Recording granularity, the Inter-Trial Intervals and the number of repetitions.
 Within the Session Definition, insert the Trial names you want to run in the order you want them run.
 We strongly recommend you refer to Geyer, M.A. and Swerdlow, N. R Measurement of Startle Response, Prepulse Inhibition, and Habituation in Current Protocols in Neuroscience (1998) 8.7.1-8.7.15 for rat testing and Geyer, M. A. and Stephanie C. Dulawa (2003) Assessment of Murine Startle Reactivity, Prepulse Inhibition, and Habituation, Current Protocols in Neuroscience, 8.17.1 - 8.17.15 for mice testing.